The Ballinger Company: 1930s

 By the mid 1930s, Ballinger had completed 16 new hospitals.

 1940s

-In the 1940s, Ballinger was at the epicenter of the information age with the design of one of the first "computer rooms."
+In the 1940s, Ballinger was at the epicenter of the Information Age with the design of one of the first "computer rooms."
 Utilizing over 17,000 vacuum tubes, the ENIAC was developed by the University of Pennsylvania's Moore School of Electrical Engineering during World War II.

-The ENIAC initiated the modern computing industry and the firm went on to design technology-related facilities for IBM and the Rand Corporation (later to become the Sperry Rand Corporation, and now known as Unisys).
+ENIAC initiated the modern computing industry and the firm went on to design technology-related facilities for IBM and the Rand Corporation (later to become the Sperry Rand Corporation, and now known as Unisys).